 He bit his lip and shook his gorgeous man head.
 “No, that’s not it.
 There’s something else.”

 I glared.
 “You’re never going to let this go, are you?”

 He laughed.
 “No. You’re going to tell me or I’m going to find out, one way or the other.”
 Then he leaned in and kissed me on the lips.

-I flushed scarlet and swooned.
+I flushed scarlet.
 With the addition of the fatigue and the wind, this kiss had made me more disoriented and unbalanced than usual.

-I could tell he noticed because he chuckled and steadied me before turning back around.
+He noticed because a grin cut across his face and he chuckled and steadied me before turning back around.

 I gazed wistfully at him as we trekked.

-Being tall, slender, and graceful, Jesse looked athletic and professional in his winter gear, aesthetic and male-modelesque, as if the apparel was tailor made for him.
+Being willowy, slender, and graceful, Jesse looked athletic and professional in his winter gear, aesthetic and male-modelesque, as if the apparel was tailor made for him.